ejhedman/drugbot/public/docs/architecture.md

 ### Database Schema Overview

-The DrugBot database is built on PostgreSQL with a normalized schema designed for pharmaceutical data management.
+The Drugissimo database is built on PostgreSQL with a normalized schema designed for pharmaceutical data management.
 The schema follows a hierarchical structure with clear relationships between entities.

 ```
 ┌─────────────────────────────────────────────────────────────┐